EPCCed/blender4science/README.md

 ![Workflow](workflow.svg)

-Simulation results need to be converted and processed in formats that Blender can read. `export_ply.py` and `export_vdb.py` can be used to extract surface and volumes respectively.
-Because Blender doesn't handle sequence of `ply` files, `SequenceDataLoader` addon was written for that purpose.
+Simulation results need to be converted and processed in formats that Blender can read. `export_ply.py` and `export_vdb.py` can be used to extract surfaces and volumes respectively.
+Because Blender doesn't handle sequences of `ply` files, `SequenceDataLoader` addon was written for that purpose.
 Beside managing file sequences, it also eases headless rendering by using a `.yaml` configuration file to overwrite information stored in the `.blend` file, like the resolution percentage or the number of ray traced samples.

 # Blender addon